Ablabius (assassin): Interpretation

 The motives of the conspirators are not addressed in primary sources.
 James Evans suggests they could be traced to the grievances of the business world with Emperor Justinian.
 The Lazic War against the Sassanid Empire had recently ended, and the peace terms required the Byzantines to pay an annual sum of 30,000 solidi to the Sassanids.
 However, the first seven years were to be paid in advance, and an estimated 2,900 gold pounds had to be delivered at once.
 Emperor Justinian required the businessmen to pay the money to the state in a form of a forced loan.
-The Byzantine treasury was reportedly crushed by debts and was still empty when Emperor Justin II (r.
+The Byzantine treasury was reportedly burdened with debts when Emperor Justin II (r.
 565–578) rose to the throne.

 Instead of reducing further expenses, Emperor Justinian had increased pressure on the businessmen.
 In the summer of 562, money-changers, silver merchants, and jewel merchants found themselves required to put up "a costly display of lights" for the consecration of a new church dedicated to Theodora the Martyr.
 It is thought that this may have led directly to the assassination plot.
 On the other hand, Peter N. Bell connects the murder plot with the lack of popular support for Emperor Justinian in the final years of his reign.
 He points out that Agathias, Menander Protector, and Flavius Cresconius Corippus all paint "unflattering" and "gloomy" portrayals of the state of the Byzantine Empire during this period.
 Corripus even claims: "the old man [Justinian] no longer cared; he was altogether cold ... many things were too much neglected while [he] was alive".
 Corripus was making a comparison between Justinian I and Justin II, which might explain his negative view on Emperor Justinian.
 But his views are consistent with those of the other authors.